Phytanic acid: Pathology

+These individuals need to consume a diet low in both phytanic acid, mainly in the form of ruminant derived products.
+They also need to avoid free phytol, which is converted by humans into phytanic acid.
+A list of free phytol content in various convenience store foods is available.
+Humans are not able to convert significant amounts of chlorophyll into phytol, making chlorophyll not a concern.

 Presence in other organisms

 In ruminant animals, the gut fermentation of ingested plant materials liberates phytol, a constituent of chlorophyll, which is then converted to phytanic acid and stored in fats.
 In contrast to observations made in humans, there is indirect evidence that diverse non-human primates, including the great apes other than humans (bonobos, chimpanzees, gorillas and orangutans), can derive significant amounts of phytanic acid from the hindgut fermentation of plant materials.
+They exhibit substantial phytanic acid levels in their red blood cells despite consuming a diet low in phytanic acid.

 Freshwater sponges contain terpenoid acids such as 4,8,12-trimethyltridecanoic, phytanic and pristanic acids, which indicates that these acids may have chemotaxonomical significance for both marine and freshwater sponges.

 Insects, such as the sumac flea beetle, are reported to use phytol and its metabolites (e.g. phytanic acid) as chemical deterrents against predation.
 These compounds originate from host plants.

 Modulator of transcription

 Phytanic acid and its metabolites have been reported to bind to and/or activate the transcription factors PPAR-alpha and retinoid X receptor (RXR).